demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Search_and_Compare_Process_Executions_README.md

 This playbook is a generic playbook that receives a process name and a command-line argument.
 It uses the "Microsoft Defender For Endpoint" integration to search for the given process executions and compares the command-line argument from the results to the command-line argument received from the playbook input.

-Notice - under the input "Processes", the playbook should receive an array that contains the following keys:
+Note: Under the "Processes" input, the playbook should receive an array that contains the following keys:
 -  value: *process name*
--commands: *command-line arguments*
+- commands: *command-line arguments*

 ## Dependencies